Skip to content

 • Refresh re-checks for updates and Update all updates every version with one pending - updates are notify-only.

-• Each row's menu offers Restart, Set default (marks it with a star), Update (when available), and Uninstall; Restart all restarts every running pool.
+• Each row's menu offers Restart, Set default (marks it with a star; disabled for legacy rows, which are tagged with a legacy badge), Update (when available), and Uninstall; Restart all restarts every running pool.

 • A Default settings card edits the global ini defaults applied to every version; leave a field blank to use PHP's built-in default, and saving restarts running pools to apply.